-- Each contains a Trusted Platform Module (TPM) with integrated cryptographic keys to prevent unauthorized access. - Access points contain a dedicated radio to protect against rogues and to detect and prevent against wireless intrusion. - Console ports from the Nile hardware elements so that SSH, Telnet, or other remote services cannot be used to attack the network.
+- Each contains a Trusted Platform Module (TPM) with integrated cryptographic keys to prevent unauthorized access. - Access points contain a dedicated radio to protect against rogues and to detect and prevent against wireless intrusion. - No console ports, SSH/Telnet or other remote services in Nile hardware elements to eliminate the risk of network attacks.

-For additional security, configuration of infrastructure devices is fully automated, removing the potential for human errors that can potentially create a security hole.
+For additional security, configuration of infrastructure devices is fully automated, removing the potential for human errors that can increase overall security vulnerability.
 Each device also leverages Nile's custom-hardened OS and automatic security patch updates to ensure cyber insurance, network security audit, and corporate compliance mandates are met.